Air Cleaner FAQs

 Hand held tools like grinders and sanders are some of the main causes for spreading dust therefore we recommend a source extraction system should be used along with an air cleaner as the best approach.

-Do I require to hire an Air purifier / Air cleaner from CAS-Hire?
+Do I need an air purifier / air cleaner ?

 However, it’s not all about what’s outdoors, as indoor air on average is two to five times poorer quality than outdoor air, and in some instances it can be even up to a hundred times worse.
 Indoor air is full of pollutants such as dust, mould, pollen, carbon monoxide, radon, silica amongst other hazardous chemicals.
 These key pollutants contribute to a large range of health issues including asthma, lung disease, lung cancer to name but a few and are particularly hazardous to children and people with compromised immune response health related issues, The frequent use of an air purifier / air cleaner removes these hazardous particles from the air and reduces the risk of these health issues.

-What type of air cleaner do I require?
+Which type of air cleaner do I need?

 We suggest you consider a couple of issues before hiring or buying an air cleaner / air purifier.